 Hangar history summary

-The United States Fish and Wildlife Service (USFWS) was charged with a challenging task in the early days of Anchorage: to manage fish and wildlife in national parks often larger than many U.S. states, all without major land transportation routes and battling a variety of harsh weather.
+The United States Fish and Wildlife Service (USFWS) was charged with a challenging task in the early days of Anchorage: to manage wildlife and fisheries resources in all of Alaska, all without major land transportation routes and battling a variety of harsh weather.
 Management meant counting animals, collecting environmental data, enforcing laws meant to protect wildlife, and constructing and maintaining buildings in remote Alaska.
 Bush planes with interchangeable floats, wheels, and skis became important tools, and USFWS needed a base of operations in Anchorage to work on the versatile planes.

 Prior to the Hangar’s construction in 1950, the previous hangar could only hold one plane (USFWS n.d.).
 One of the first buildings at the Lake Hood Seaplane Base, the new Hangar vastly expanded USFWS’s capacity to shelter aircraft, as in the 1950s, the Hangar was a central hub for 44 planes operated by 8 full-time pilots and 22 non-permanent pilots.
 Mechanics conducted inspections and changed landing gear depending on the season and the gear best suited for the refuge environment, whether skis, wheels, or floats.